What does Sydney mean?

 Displayed below is the baby name popularity of Sydney for girls.
 Sydney entered the list in 1930-1939 and reached its highest position of #23 in the U.S. in 2002, and is at #109 currently.
 (2014 Birth Statistics)

 Displayed below is an analysis of the popularity of the girl name Sydney and related names.
 Cydney, Sidney (#915 in 2014), Sydnee, Sydni and Sydnie are the prominent alternative forms of Sydney (#109 in 2014) appearing in the Top 1000.
-These girl names reached the top of their popularity in the year 2000 (usage of 0.4978%) and have become significantly less popular since (usage 0.1627%, ▼67.3%), with the versions Sidney, Sydnee, Sydni and Sydnie becoming less stylish.
-Sydney (#109) is the most chic name for newborns among these, and there is also a rebound in baby name popularity for this name.
+These forms of Sydney reached the top of their popularity in the year 2000 (median #502) and are somewhat less popular today (#837, ▼67.3%).
+Sydney has been the most prevalent, while Sidney, Sydnee, Sydni and Sydnie used to be popular.
 (2014 Birth Statistics)